OlhenShu/playwright-automation-locators/README.md

 1. Read the test cases in [`docs/test-cases/registration`](./docs/test-cases/registration/README.md).
 2. Write a Playwright + TypeScript test for each test case in the `tests/` folder.
-3. Assert only what is visible in the UI: texts, messages, button states, modal visibility. **You do not need to check HTTP requests.**
+3. Assert only what is visible in the UI: texts, messages, button states, modal visibility.

 ### Test cases